By Gerrit Hall

 Unless otherwise specified, most employers expect references later in the hiring process.
 Never put reference information on your resume because you’re sharing info that isn’t yours to give out.
 That extra line at the bottom of your resume is like writing “I am looking for a job” on your resume.

 Nine times out of ten, an employer isn't going to even think about your salary requirements until after the interview.
 You want to convince your resume's readers that you want the job because you’re qualified, not that you have a price.
-Websites like GlassDoor give you the opportunity to research typical salaries in your industry and company.
+Websites can give you the opportunity to research typical salaries in your industry and company.

 Sure, some jargon sounds like a great idea.
 After all, how else are you going to convince a company that you know the ins and outs of your field?
 The problem lies in the fact that the person reading your resume isn't someone in your department – it's probably HR.
 Without falling into a spiral of jargon, explain your accomplishments in easy-to-understand language.